-These two areas are the two most in demand short-term cover requests we receive for locums.
-Most other locum requests are either long term or in relation to specific requirements, such as a departing fee earner or an increased work load.
+These two areas are the two most in-demand short-term cover requests we receive for locums.
+Most other locum requests are either long term or in relation to specific requirements, such as a departing fee earner or an increased workload.

 Wills and probate is a good example.
-For wills and probate most assignments are a minimum of 3 months, quite often considerably longer than this.
-This is because there is a national shortage of wills and probate solicitors after a large number jettisoned by law firms in the 1990’s as markets were opened up and firms thought they could see the writing on the wall for the demise of wills and probate.
-However, with the recent hugely profitable Power of Attorney trade, there has been a large increase in the amount of work coming in to private client departments of law firms, and for this reason wills and probate lawyers are very often in demand.
-However, the work very rarely needs to be covered in the short term, and we often get requests for wills and probate lawyers to cover until a firm have recruited permanently.
+For wills and probate, most assignments are a minimum of 3 months, quite often considerably longer than this.
+This is because there is a national shortage of wills and probate solicitors after a large number jettisoned by law firms in the 1990s as markets were opened up and firms thought they could see the writing on the wall for the demise of wills and probate.
+However, with the recent hugely profitable Power of Attorney trade, there has been a large increase in the amount of work coming into private client departments of law firms, and for this reason, wills and probate lawyers are very often in demand.
+However, the work very rarely needs to be covered in the short term, and we often get requests for wills and probate lawyers to cover until a firm has recruited permanently.
 They have often not quite paid their wills and probate staff enough to retain them and they have moved on to pastures new, and the whole merry go round starts again of finding a new member of staff, trying to avoid paying them too much but needing to employ a locum in the interim, racking up huge costs and not investing sufficiently in the future of their wills and probate department, to avoid the same thing happening again a few years down the line.

 The only other area of fairly constant demand for short and long term is local authority locums, across a whole wide range of areas, but this is a completely different topic!